chad-nelson/github-slideshow/_posts/0000-01-02-chad-nelson.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to chad-nelson's slide!"
 ---
 This is chad-nelson's slide
 Use the left arrow to go back!